Learning to Reverse DNNs from AI Programs Automatically: Introduction

 \item \textbf{Evaluation}: We implement \tool and evaluate \tool on two datasets.
 The evaluation results show \tool can achieve higher accuracy in searching similar semantic functions than baseline methods, and we apply \tool to reverse real-world DNNs as a case study.
 Results show that \tool can reverse the DNNs without accuracy loss.

-\item \textbf{Dataset}: We open-source our decompiled assembly function dataset~\footnote{\href{https://drive.google.com/file/d/1SSmVVJSQALC4wksOGIw7FjZ4pgCSr0Ln/view?usp=sharing}{https://drive.google.com/file/d/NNReverse}}, including more than 80k functions compiled with five optimization levels on four hardware platforms.
+\item \textbf{Dataset}: We open-source our decompiled assembly function dataset~\footnote{\href{https://drive.google.com/drive/folders/1dsGyPqfwRa9JPuBxp1mGKODwTWFlDqrc?usp=share_link}{https://drive.google.com/file/d/NNReverse}}, including more than 80k functions compiled for four hardware platforms.
 Our dataset is the first dataset for DNN reverse engineering, contributing to future research on on-device DNN security.

 \end{itemize}